r0o0/carousels/README.md

 - Add sliding effects (only when previous button is clicked)

 #### 06.23

 - After adding next slide to be active...
   - Oops!
 Carousel is acting weird LoL #%^#&

 #### 06.24

 - Add animation keyframes for the slide effects
 - Fixed carousel!!
 And now it's an infinite single sliding carousel

+#### 06.25

+- Disable previous and next buttons when slider animation is running